What is The Difference Between Offset and Digital Printing?

 Customization | Less flexible | Highly flexible |

-Material selection | Wide range of paper types | Limited by the printer's capabilities |
+Material selection | Wide range of paper types | Bound by the printer's limitations |

 Examples |